fredericoschardong/karma-oojspec/README.md

     karma start

-# Current status

-Currently, oojspec is being triggered on oojspec.initialize.js.coffee, there is not integration with karma at all.

 # TODO

 * ~~Make oojspec results be displayed in Karma's console~~
-* Turn this into a plugin (it is a good idea to wait until oojspec becomes a npm package itself)
+* Turn this into a plugin (we have to wait until oojspec becomes a npm package itself)